HailemariamMersha/computer_vision/README.md

 # Assignment 1 - CNN from Scratch & ResNet Fine-Tuning

 ## Repository Structure
-- `cnn_from_scratch.py` — Your implementation of a CNN framework from scratch and a tiny MNIST training run.
+- `cnn_from_scratch.py` — My implementation of a CNN framework from scratch and a tiny MNIST training run.
+I created a private repo and cloned it to HPC.
 - `tests.py` — Stage-by-stage numeric gradient checks and sanity tests for your framework.
 - `resnet18.py` — Fine-tuning ResNet-18 on EMNIST (linear probe, partial unfreeze, full fine-tune).
 - `task1.slurm` — SLURM script to run `tests.py` and `cnn_from_scratch.py`.